pstrsr/product-service/README.md

 ### Frontend

 The frontend will be a single page application implemented in react, as required by the exercise.
-As I have no knowledge of react at allI will struggle with producing high quality software in this part.
+As I have no knowledge of react at all I will struggle with producing high quality software in this part.
 Knowing this I will allocate a significant amount of time into this part to learn the basics ( probably sunday), but I will focus my efforts on the backend in terms of quality of the software.